Data-Driven Certification of Neural Networks with Random Input Noise: Data-Driven Reformulation

+\begin{remark} The above assumption of independent and identically distributed samples is critical for relating the solution $\theta^*$ back to the original chance-constrained problem \eqref{eq: chance-constrained_problem}.
+In particular, it is a key assumption on which the forthcoming high-probability robustness certificate in Theorem \ref{thm: high-probability_guarantees} rests.
+Despite these assumptions holding in many practical models, the independence may be violated in certain applications with inherent time-correlation between samples, and the assumption prevents the use of selective sampling to improve the efficiency of the scenario approach.

+The identical distribution assumption is also critical, and it may be violated in two main ways.
+First, the underlying distribution of the data used in \eqref{eq: scenario_problem} may change from sample to sample, and second, the underlying noise distribution of the actual input may be different in practice from the samples used in the robustness certification procedure.
+Despite these sources of modeling error, our scenario-based approach can be modified into a distributionally robust variant to still give high-probability robustness certificates in the case that the distribution of the input is contained in a finite set of possible distributions. \end{remark}

-As mentioned in Section \ref{sec: related_works}, the scenario approach was used recently in reachable set estimation for dynamical systems \cite{devonport2020estimating} and in neural network robustness certification \cite{anderson2020certifying}.
-We remark that these works are special cases of our proposed problem \eqref{eq: scenario_problem}.
-In particular, \eqref{eq: scenario_problem} recovers the optimization of \cite{devonport2020estimating} in the special case that $\lambda\to\infty$, $v(\theta)$ equals the volume of the set $h(\theta)$, and $\mathcal{H}$ is the norm ball class.
-On the other hand, \cite{anderson2020certifying} is recovered in the special case that $\lambda=0$ and $\mathcal{H}$ is the class of all half-spaces in $\mathbb{R}^{n_y}$.
-Consequently, \eqref{eq: scenario_problem} subsumes these prior works, handling more general classes $\mathcal{H}$ and regularizations $v$, and providing a unified framework for simultaneous certification \emph{and} localization of the random output $Y=f(X)$.
-In Section \ref{sec: comparison_to_output_set_estimation}, we demonstrate the necessity for the more powerful formulation \eqref{eq: scenario_problem} by giving an example where reducing to the special case of \cite{devonport2020estimating} causes the robustness certification to fail.
+As mentioned in Section \ref{sec: related_works}, the scenario approach was used recently in reachable set estimation for dynamical systems \cite{devonport2020estimating}.
+We remark that \eqref{eq: scenario_problem} recovers the scenario optimization of \cite{devonport2020estimating} in the special case that the objective is re-scaled to $\frac{1}{\lambda}\hat{r}(\theta) - v(\theta)$ and $\lambda\to\infty$, the regularizer $v(\theta)$ equals the volume of the set $h(\theta)$, and $\mathcal{H}$ is the norm ball class.
+This reduction amounts to finding the tightest norm ball $\epsilon$-cover of $\mathcal{Y}$, without regard to optimizing the lower bound \eqref{eq: lower_bound_from_epsilon-cover} of interest.
+In Section \ref{sec: comparison_to_output_set_estimation}, we demonstrate the necessity for the more general formulation \eqref{eq: scenario_problem} by giving an example where reducing to the special case of \cite{devonport2020estimating} causes robustness certification to fail, despite finding the tightest $\epsilon$-cover of $\mathcal{Y}$.